TheBigEye/guanaco-py/README.md

 * **[JamePeng/llama-cpp-python](https://github.com/JamePeng/llama-cpp-python)** is currently the only actively maintained continuation of the bindings. **This repository is updated against that upstream**, so it stays current with modern llama.cpp (new chat templates, GGUF changes, performance work, bug fixes).
 * JamePeng's repository, however, ships **no CPU builds**: its releases carry prebuilt wheels for CUDA and other platforms, but if you run on CPU — as every ordinary PC, laptop and shared box does, installing it means having a compiler toolchain on every machine and sitting through a full CMake build on every install or upgrade.

-`guanaco-py` exists to simplify exactly that, and deliberately nothing more.
+`guanaco-py` is **[@TheBigEye](https://github.com/TheBigEye)'s personal fork**, maintained for personal use and shared for anyone who finds it useful.
+It keeps installation simple while leaving room for local changes.
 This fork's job is:

-* **Track JamePeng's upstream**, keeping the bindings current with llama.cpp.
+* **Track JamePeng's upstream**, integrating updates at this fork's own pace rather than maintaining an exact mirror.
 * **Build and publish prebuilt wheels**, and only for two configurations: **CPU and CUDA**.
-CPU is the gap upstream leaves; CUDA rides along so wheel users can stick to a single, explicit index instead of mixing sources.
+CPU-only wheels are the main focus; CUDA rides along so wheel users can stick to a single, explicit index instead of mixing sources.
+* **Keep focused local adjustments**, including changes to prompt-cache reuse, diagnostic logging and native-library loading.
+This is not just upstream with a different package name.

 > [!NOTE]
 > Support is intentionally limited to **CPU and CUDA** builds (no prebuilt Metal, Vulkan, HIP/ROCm, SYCL, RPC, or macOS/ARM wheels).
 That narrow focus is not a lack of ambition, it is what keeps the builds tested, reliable and publishable on time instead of rotting across a giant untested matrix.
 The source tree can still build those backends the same way upstream does; there just won't be prebuilt wheels for them here.

 > [!IMPORTANT]
 > If you need Metal, macOS, or other backends beyond CPU/CUDA, use the upstream repositories directly: [JamePeng/llama-cpp-python](https://github.com/JamePeng/llama-cpp-python) (actively maintained) or [abetlen/llama-cpp-python](https://github.com/abetlen/llama-cpp-python) (the original).
 Many thanks to **Andrei Betlen** for the original work!

+### Versioning & upstream relationship

+This is a personal repository, **not an official upstream distribution or a promise of lockstep updates**.

+* **Versions are independent.** Guanaco's package version (`llama_cpp.__version__`), tags and releases belong to this fork; they do not map one-to-one to JamePeng's versions.
+A higher number here does not imply a newer upstream API or feature parity.
+* **Backend suffixes identify builds, not upstream versions.** `vX.Y.Z` is the portable CPU release, `vX.Y.Z-avx2` the AVX2 build, and `vX.Y.Z-cu124` a CUDA build.
+The Python package version remains `X.Y.Z`; the wheel index selects the backend.
+* **Updates and releases follow this fork's needs.** `main` can be ahead of the published wheels.
+For reproducible installs, pin a Guanaco version and its wheel channel; when comparing with upstream, check the [release notes](https://github.com/TheBigEye/guanaco-py/releases), [included commits](https://github.com/TheBigEye/guanaco-py/commits/main/) and the `vendor/llama.cpp` revision, not just the version number.

 ## Installation